 During the summer, Temple medical students work with Psychiatry faculty on research projects and initiatives.
 They have the opportunity to study and design a research project of their own which is reviewed by the Vice Chair of Research.

-These are our 2024 summer research Temple medical students.
-From left to right: Drs.
-Morrison, Tabi, Walters, Hannah McBride (medical student), Shayan Jalali (medical student), Linda Callans (research specialist and retired MD)
+These are our 2025 summer research Temple medical students.
+From left to right: Megan Guinan (medical student), Sarah Bachman (medical student), Drs.
+Morrison, Tabi, and Joya Maser MS (Senior Research Specialist)